jarojasva/Core_Genome_Protocol/README.md

 ```sh
 python 1_extract_codes_files.py <proteinortho_file> 95
 ```
-:warning: **The current script only extract the single copy genes codes of the core genome with core=100** :warning:
+:warning: **The current script only extract the single copy orthologs codes of the core genome with core=100** :warning:

 ### Part 2 - Extract the core proteome